Skip to Content

 Treatment and Prevention Methods

-• Keep a shallow water dish accessible for drinking or soaking.
+• Provide fresh, shallow water in an easy-to-reach bowl for drinking or soaking.

-• Mist the enclosure daily to maintain proper humidity.
+• Mist the enclosure daily to maintain humidity that supports healthy shedding and hydration.

 When to Take Your Ball Python to The Vet